flamestream/dbm-modder/README.md

 # Custom Modder for Deadly Boss Mods

-This is a python3 script that automatically edits World of Warcraft DBM addon files, adding chat messages before something is going to happen.
+This is a python3 script that automatically edits World of Warcraft DBM add-on files, adding chat messages before something is going to happen.
 Perfect for reminding your co-raiders (or yourself) of a particular event in the encounter, or simply to add a little RP.

 ## Usage

 1. Make a copy of `config.template.json` and rename it `config.json`
 2. Run `dbm-modder.py`

-By default, the script will look for the addon files at the default install location of Windows 7+ (typically `C:\Users\Public\Games\World of Warcraft\Interface\Addons`).
-If your `Addons` folder is not found there, the configuration file should be modified for your environment.
+By default, the script will look for the add-on files at the default install location of Windows 7+ (typically `C:\Users\Public\Games\World of Warcraft\Interface\AddOns`).
+If your `AddOns` folder is not found there, the configuration file should be modified for your environment.

 **IMPORTANT NOTE:** Your changes will be lost as soon as you update/replace DBM.
-To restore your changes, simply run the script again.
+To restore them, simply run the script again.

 ### Config File Format